Asian Critics Week is an annual three days event conference of filmmakers.

-In 2018, the DFK will be held at ICCR in Kolkata, from the 4th to 6th April.
-After the very successful inaugural year, DFK is back with a bang.
+In 2019, the ACW will be held at ICCR in Kolkata, from the 6th to 8th July.
+After the very successful inaugural year, ACW is back with a bang.

 Over the three days, screenwriters, filmmakers, producers, practitioners, actors and executives congregate to share ideas, build powerful relationships, hear pitches and get a creative shot in the arm.

 The Main Events

 During the three days of the festival, there will be structured seminars, lessons and workshops.

 You do not need to book a place for any of these sessions, they are all on a first come, first seated basis.
 We will try and give you advance warning about these sessions so you can get there early if you want to attend.

 Between Screening and sessions, there are half-hour breaks, with a seventy-minute break for lunch.
 Onsite, there is breakfast, lunch and dinner available, plus drinks, tea and coffee.
 The breaks are a great opportunity to network with delegates and speakers.

 Networking dinner (Friday and Saturday of the festival) which most delegates and many speakers will attend.
 It’s a chance to unwind, consolidate old relationships and create new relationships.